Live Biotherapeutic Products: Moving the Microbiome to the Patient

 Microbiome Market

 In November 2022, the FDA approved the first microbiota-based LBP, and the Australian health authority, Therapeutic Goods Administration (TGA), allowed the debut of microbiome-based therapy.
-These products are approved for the treatment of recurrent C. difficile infections, a condition that causes on the order of 30,000 deaths each year in the United States alone.
+These products are approved for the treatment of recurrent C. difficile infections, a condition that causes on the order of 30,000 deaths each year in the United States alone.2 The Centers for Disease Control and Prevention (CDC) classified C. difficile as a top microbial threat to human health in their report, “Antibiotic Resistance Threats in the United States, 2019.”3 Many other products are in research and development and in various clinical phases.
+Given this trend, approval and commercial manufacturing of LBPs are imminent.

 Although access to microbiome products is limited, with few products at this stage, scientific research on the microbiome continues to highlight new findings and will pave the way for more development and advancement.
 Microbiome treatments are not limited to infectious diseases.
 The applications being investigated are varied and range from autoimmune conditions and inflammatory diseases to immuno-oncology applications.
 Figure 1 provides some data on the range of products in various phases of research and clinical trials as well as intended applications for prospective therapeutics.